Chrvasq/store_inventory/README.md

 You can find more information on how to install pipenv [here](https://pypi.org/project/pipenv/).

-Install dependencies and run the app.
+Install virtualenv and dependencies via pipenv and run the app by running the commands below after cloning the project.

 ```sh
 $ cd store_inventory